wrewsama/obsidian-vault/Source Materials/Books/Modern Software Engineering.md

     - use observable evidence over theoretical reasoning or intuition
     - assume that what you think is wrong, then try to find out _how_ it's wrong
     - can use automated tests as your experiment

+## Optimise for Managing Complexity
+- Modularity: how easily a system's components can be split and put back together
+    - modularity improves testability
+    - designing for testability also improves modularity

 ---
 Source: https://www.goodreads.com/book/show/57345270-modern-software-engineering